allendekoker/ctrader/README.md

-Long Position at 02:00 AM with Risk Management.

-This is a trading strategy designed to open a long position at 2:00 AM UTC+0 and close it at 3:45 AM UTC+0.
-The strategy uses risk management techniques to determine the lot size, stop loss, and take profit levels based on the available equity and desired risk percentage.

-How it works:
+# Tokyo Session Strategy

+This is a cTrader robot written in C# that implements a basic trading strategy for the Tokyo trading session.

+## Overview

+The Tokyo Session Strategy opens a long position at the start of the Tokyo trading session and holds the position until the end of the session.
+The robot will not open any positions outside of the specified time range.

+## Parameters

+The robot has three parameters that can be adjusted to suit your trading preferences:

+- Lot Size: the size of the position to open, in lots (default value is 2.0)
+- Stop Loss (pips): the distance from the entry price to set the stop loss level, in pips (default value is 450)
+- Take Profit (pips): the distance from the entry price to set the take profit level, in pips (default value is 500)

+## Trading Logic

+The robot's trading logic is as follows:

+1. Check if the current time is within the specified trading time range (2:00 AM to 6:45 PM UTC).
+2. Calculate the stop loss and take profit levels based on the specified distance in pips.
-The strategy first defines the entry and exit times using the timestamp() function.
-It then sets the initial investment amount as a percentage of the equity available, and calculates the position size based on the lot size and desired risk percentage.
+3. Calculate the position size based on the lot size and account balance.

-When the entry time is reached, the strategy opens a long position with the calculated position size, and sets the stop loss and take profit levels.
-It then checks for any stop loss or take profit levels that have been hit, and closes the position if necessary.

-How to use it:
-To use this strategy, you need to copy and paste the code into a new cBot script in the cTrader platform.
-You can then configure the lot size, stop loss, and take profit levels to suit your preferences and risk tolerance.

-It is recommended to backtest the strategy on historical data and adjust the parameters accordingly before using it in a live trading environment.

-Disclaimer:
-This trading strategy is provided for educational and informational purposes only.
-It is not intended as investment advice, and should not be relied upon as such.
-Trading in the financial markets carries a high level of risk and may not be suitable for all investors.
-Past performance is not indicative of future results.
+4. Place a long order with the calculated stop loss, take profit, and position size.

+If the order is executed successfully, the robot will print a message to the console with the entry price, stop loss, and take profit levels.
+If the order fails, the robot will print an error message to the console.

+## Usage

+To use the Tokyo Session Strategy, follow these steps:

+1. Open the cTrader platform.
+2. Create a new cBot and copy the code into the editor.
+3. Set the parameters to your preferred values.
+4. Compile and run the robot.
+5. Monitor the console output for updates on the status of the open position.

+Note: This strategy is intended as an educational example and should not be used for live trading without first testing it thoroughly on a demo account.